ksq/learnR/basic-objects/vector.md

 [1] 1 3
 ```

-We can also supply an equal-length logical vector to determine whether each entry should be extracted.
+We can also supply a equal-length logical vector to determine whether each entry should be extracted.

 ```r